workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 `dotnet publish src/MyApp.csproj -c Release -f net6.0 -r osx-x64 --self-contained true -p:PublishSingleFile=true`

 Your app content should be bundled correctly.
-[Here is Apple article with a lot of info](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle)
+[Here's an article from Apple with a lot of useful info](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle).

 Most important rules from the article:
 * `.dll` files are not concidered as a code by Apple.
 So it should be placed inside `/Resources` folder and can be not signed.